alpacahq/user-docs/content/user-protections/_index.md

 The buying power of a pattern day trader is 4x the excess of the maintenance margin from the closing of the previous day.
 If you exceed this amount, you will receive a day trading margin call.

 ### How Alpaca's DTMC Protection Settings Work
-Users only receive day trading buying power when marked as a pattern day trade.
+Users only receive day trading buying power when marked as a pattern day trader.
 If the user is designated a pattern day trader, the `account.multiplier` is equal to 4.

+Daytrading buying power cannot increase beyond its start of day value.
+In other words, closing an overnight position will not add to your daytrading buying power.

 The following scenarios and protections are applicable only for accounts that are designated as pattern day traders.
 Please check your Account API result for the `multiplier` field.